Why Clef is the Secret Ingredient to WordPress Security

 It’s cool to watch in action, and I think this video does an excellent job of showcasing how it works.
 Take 1 minute to watch this video and see how easy it is to use.

 Have any other WordPress security tools you use?
-Let me know on Twitter and let’s keep WordPress and our sites as secure as possible.
+Please let me know on Twitter and let’s keep WordPress and our sites as secure as possible.